nicolasgil95/Lab3Rob22.1/README.md

 - - -
 ## Conclusions
-- In this lab we learned how to command the robot joints and get their position using both, python and matlab.

-- The python script can be upgraded so we get the current position of the joints and let the joint move gradualy from that position.

-- Be careful when starting the robot's motors, as this can be dangerous.
+- In the first video, it is observed that the robot picks up part number two perfectly, but at the end of the route when it has to drop it, it tends to have problems.
+-